Human rights in Brazil: Agrarian violence and oppression

 The agrarian struggle in Brazil is manifold, touching on the topics of deforestation, dam building, eviction, squatting, and wildlife smuggling.
 The enormous Landless Workers' Movement in Brazil involves large and migrating landless populations.
 Landowners resort policemen to drive and intimidate landless populations from their properties.

 Other cases of agrarian human rights violations involve invasion of properties and taking landowners as hostages, in order to force the government to provide land for the Landless Worker's Movement.
 Further agrarian violence arises from smugglers of exotic animals, wood, and other minerals from extracting contraband from forest or agrarian areas.
 In Brazil, the Movimento dos Trabalhadores Rurais Sem Terra (MST) has 1.5 million people in the group.

 Indigenous violence

 As deforestation companies move in to take advantage of the large area of space the Amazon offers, indigenous tribes that live in the forest are subject to violence.
-To protect their land, many indigenous people attack the new arrivals, who fight back, leading to violence and deaths.
+To protect their land, some indigenous people attack the new arrivals, who fight back, leading to violence and deaths.

 The law provides indigenous persons with exclusive beneficial use of the soil, waters, and minerals on indigenous lands, but Congress must approve each case.
 The government administers the lands but must consider the views of affected communities regarding their development or use, and communities have the right to profit from such use.
 However, indigenous leaders and activists complained that indigenous peoples had only limited participation in decisions taken by the government affecting their land, cultures, traditions, and allocation of national resources.